 I’m always looking for ways to eat more greens.
-When I couldn’t find a salad mix at my local co-op, I realized I could make my own.
-I used beet greens, arugula and leaf lettuce because they were what I had on hand.
+When I couldn’t find a salad mix at my local co-op, I made my own using beet greens, arugula and leaf lettuce I had on hand.
 I didn’t think I liked raw beet greens until I created this salad.
 Try them when they are young and fresh.

 I tore the beet greens and arugula off their stems, and washed them with the lettuce.
 I left this all to air dry in a big colander for an hour or so—tossing it a few times—and when it was almost totally dry, I stuffed the mix into an airtight, reusable plastic bag and put it in the refrigerator to chill.
 The mix was nice and crisp the next day.

-To the salad mix, I added these ingredients and made a complementary dressing (see below).
+To the salad mix, I added the following ingredients:

 - Picked beets